Flawless Application Delivery

 Documentation:

-block replicates ip
+virtual_ipaddress block replicates ip utility

 virtual_ipaddress {